Chunky throw by Roni

 Sara Gadd sent me a photo of the afghan that she knit from this pattern.
 This

 gives you an idea of how different and interesting it can look in another colouration.
-She says that once you
+She says that once you got

-around for ever and she found that it made a big dent in her stash!
+for ever and she found that it made a big dent in her stash!
 Thank you Sara.

 Copyright©rvk February 2004